lutze/verdoy/GIT_SETUP.md

 # Git Configuration for Dual Remotes

+_Notes for maintaining working repositories and separate release repositories_

 ## Add Git Aliases

 Add these aliases to your `~/.gitconfig` file for convenient dual remote management: